husamettinarabaci/rustExam/en/questions/section-07/question-63.md

-## 📚 Section: Collections
+## 📘 Section: Ownership and Borrowing I
-### 🔹 Category: Strings
+### 🔹 Category: Ownership with Function Parameters
-#### ❓ Question 63: String manipulation
+#### ❓ Question 63: Ownership with function parameters

-Write a Rust program that does the following:
+Write a Rust function that takes ownership of its parameter.

+- Define a function that accepts a `String` as a parameter (not a reference).
-- Create a `String` and append text to it.
+- Call the function with a `String` variable, transferring ownership.
-- Print the final string.
+- Attempt to use the original variable after the function call and observe the compiler error.

-🔧 **Task:** Demonstrate string manipulation in Rust.
+🔧 **Task:** Show how passing a value to a function transfers ownership in Rust.